Adam014/filmoteka/td.md

 TODO: Add that you can add reviews of each movies, on the /profile page in the Favorite movies grid you will have green/red combination as in Daily challenges, so other users can instantly see which movie you reviewed

-TODO: Edited UI of person page
+TODO: Create new UI for person page
+TODO: synchronize all movies to each actor and director
+TODO: Add series to library

 /spotlight || feed
 TODO: Add users feed, where users can write posts, like posts, or even when they like movie it will appear there